xamsmith/TestMergedWith/README.md

 	• If there is a page-level dictionary and the key is only defined in the PCL, it does seem to work.
 	• If the key is defined in either App.xaml or the page-level dictionary it seems to work.

-Implicit resources (i.e., one that is not marked with x:key "-name-", and that get applied automatically by control type) seem to work regardless of where they are defined.
+Implicit resources (i.e., ones that are not marked with x:key "-name-", and that get applied automatically by control type) seem to work regardless of where they are defined.

 In the attached single XAML page program, there is a StackLayout defined in MainPage.xaml.
 It references a Style (TitleBarStyle) and